 2011 eTopps Mike Trout Rookie Card /999 #35

-eTopps was a niche set that was produced by Topps from 2000 until 2012.
+eTopps was a niche set that Topps produced from 2000 until 2012.

-Much like its successor, Topps Now, each card was offered through an online website where collectors could purchase them for an allotted time and they would be stored in an online portfolio until the collector requested the physical card.
+Much like its successor, Topps Now, each card was offered through an online website where collectors could purchase them for an allotted time.
+They would be stored in an online portfolio until the collector requested the physical card.

 2011 Bowman Sterling Mike Trout Rookie Card #22

-Although affordable at base values one can quickly up the ante via investing in PSA 10 or BGS 9.5 refractors shown below.
+Although affordable at base values, one can quickly up the ante by investing in PSA 10 or BGS 9.5 refractors shown below.

 2011 Bowman Sterling Rookie Parallels: /199 Refractor, /50 Gold, /25 Black, /10 Purple, 1/1 Red Refractors, 1/1 Canary Diamond.